Restaurant Kitchen Cleaning Checklist

 One of the biggest challenges of running a busy restaurant is keeping the kitchen clean.
-With a multitude of activities happening all the time, from grease flying out of the fryolator, to parsley ground into the cutting boards, to mysterious items being found in the back of the reach-in cooler, regular cleaning can seem overwhelming if you don't have a system in place.
+With a multitude of activities happening all the time, regular cleaning can seem overwhelming if you don't have a system in place.

-To help you maintain a hygienic commercial kitchen, here is a handy list that outlines how to keep your restaurant kitchen spic and span.
+To help maintain a hygienic commercial kitchen, develop a handy list that outlines how to keep your restaurant kitchen spic and span.
 Some jobs should be done several times a day, while others need to only be done weekly or monthly.
 Regular cleaning of your regular kitchen is essential for food safety and can help reduce food waste, lowering overall menu costs.

 Items to Clean Each Cooking Shift